-Pascale Hélène Dubois is an International Executive Advisor and Independent Expert who has been involved with anti-corruption efforts for two decades.
+Pascale Hélène Dubois is an International Executive Advisor and Independent Expert who has been involved with anti-corruption efforts for over two decades.

 She is a Certified Fraud Examiner (CFE) and has been an Adjunct Professor at Georgetown University Law Center since 2009, where she teaches a course on international anti-corruption.
 Professor Dubois received her Lic.
 Jur., cum laude, from the University of Ghent, Belgium, and her LL.M. from New York University.

 "Corruption Contributing to Public Health Crisis, Anti-Graft Group Says," coverage in The Wall Street Journal, January 28, 2021, featuring Adjunct Professor Pascale Helene Dubois.